DerGuru/The-Resonant/New Chapters/Part4/P4-05_International_Contact.md

 Jason exchanged glances with Lina.
 "You're not just observing."

 "No." Yuki pulled out a tablet, activated a secure connection.
-Holographic data bloomed above the table—resonance patterns, containment schematics, incident reports.
+Holographic data bloomed above the table - resonance patterns, containment schematics, incident reports.
 "Japan has its own dormant entities.
 Twelve that we know of.
 Most are contained safely.
 But one is awakening."

 The central pattern rotated slowly.
 It was nothing like RP-0's fragmented elegance.
 This was sharp, angular, aggressive.
 Like looking at broken glass arranged into a weapon.